Codecademy/docs/.github/CONTRIBUTING.md

 - AI-generated content is often confidently incorrect, leading to the spread of inaccurate or misleading information.
 - We provide authorship credit for submissions, and to submit AI-generated work under one's own name would be a violation of our plagiarism policy.
-- Codecademy Docs is an educational space for people to learn how to write effective technical documentation, using generative AI, at this point, negatively impacts that desired learning goal.
+- Codecademy Docs is an educational space for people to learn how to write effective technical documentation.
+Using generative AI, at this point, negatively impacts that desired learning goal.

 ## How do we update a PR branch?